-Section 4. (a) A petition filed under this act shall include a sworn statement made by the person seeking expungement under the penalty of perjury stating that the person has satisfied the requirements set out in Section 1, 2, or 3.
+Section 5. (a) A petition filed under this act shall include a sworn statement made by the person seeking expungement under the penalty of perjury stating that the person has satisfied the requirements set out in Section 1, 2, 3, or 4.

-1 (b) A petitioner shall serve the prosecuting authority a copy of the petition and the sworn affidavit.
-The 2 prosecuting authority shall notify the victim of the petition 3 and the victim's right to object.
-The prosecuting authority shall have a period of 45 days to file a written objection to 5 the granting of the petition or the prosecuting authority will 6 7 be deemed to have consented to the granting of the petition.
-The prosecuting authority shall serve the petitioner or the 8 petitioner's counsel a copy of the written objection.
-9
+(b) A petitioner shall serve the prosecuting authority a copy of the petition and the sworn affidavit.
+The prosecuting authority shall notify the victim of the petition and the victim's right to object.
+The prosecuting authority shall have a period of 45 days to file a written objection to the granting of the petition or the prosecuting authority will be deemed to have consented to the granting of the petition.
+The prosecuting authority shall serve the petitioner or the petitioner's counsel a copy of the written objection.

-Section 5. (a) An administrative assessment fee of six hundred dollars (\$600) shall be paid at the time the petition is filed.
-The administrative fee shall be distributed as follows:
+- Section 6. (a) An administrative assessment fee of six hundred dollars (\$600) shall be paid at the time the petition is filed.
+The administrative fee shall be distributed as follows: - 5 (1) Three hundred dollars (\$300) to the Fair Trial 6 Tax Fund.

-- (1) Three hundred dollars (\$300) to the Fair Trial Tax Fund. - (2) Seventy-five dollars (\$75) to the district attorney's office or municipal attorney's office that is the prosecuting authority in the case to be expunged. - (3) One hundred dollars (\$100) to the clerk's office of the circuit, district, or municipal court for the court having jurisdiction over the matter, for the use and benefit of the circuit, district, or municipal court clerk. - (4) Twenty-five dollars (\$25) to the Alabama Crime Victim's Compensation Commission. - 25 (5) One hundred dollars (\$100) to the Alabama 26 Department of Public Safety.

-1 (b) A person seeking relief under this act may apply 2 for indigent status by completing an Affidavit of Substantial 3 Hardship and Order which shall be submitted with the petition.
-4 If the court finds the petitioner is indigent, the court may 5 set forth a payment plan for the petitioner to satisfy the

-Section 6. (a) If the prosecuting authority or victim files an objection to the granting of a petition under Section 5, the court having jurisdiction over the matter shall set a date for a hearing.
-The court shall notify the prosecuting authority and the petitioner of the hearing date.
-The prosecuting authority shall produce the petitioner's criminal history at the hearing.
-In the discretion of the court, the court may consider the following factors:
+- (2) Seventy-five dollars (\$75) to the district attorney's office or municipal attorney's office that is the prosecuting authority in the case to be expunded. - (3) One hundred dollars (\$100) to the clerk's office of the circuit, district, or municipal court for the court having jurisdiction over the matter, for the use and benefit of the circuit, district, or municipal court clerk. - (4) Twenty-five dollars (\$25) to the Alabama Crime Victim's Compensation Commission. - (5) One hundred dollars (\$100) to the Alabama Department of Public Safety. - (b) A person seeking relief under this act may apply for indigent status by completing an Affidavit of Substantial Hardship and Order which shall be submitted with the petition.
+If the court finds the petitioner is indigent, the court may set forth a payment plan for the petitioner to satisfy the filing fee over a period of time. - Section 7. (a) If the prosecuting authority or victim files an objection to the granting of a petition under Section 5, the court having jurisdiction over the matter shall set a date for a hearing.
+The court shall notify the